inigo-irigaray/NLP-seq2seq-with-DeepRL/README.md

 ## 3. Training & Results

 <p align=justify>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;For this experiment we consider the results of two training methods: simple cross-entropy learning and cross-entropy with deep reinforcment learning.
-To measure performance of the model, training progress and comparison purposes, the BLEU metric is used to measure the accuracy of the outputs generated.</p>
+To measure performance of the model, training progress and comparison purposes, the BLEU metric is used to measure the accuracy of the outputs generated.
+(Note: cornell.py and data_p.py were given along the datasets, with only minor modifications being done.
+All other files have been implemented by the author.)</p>

 #### Bilingual evaluation uderstudy (BLEU)